What Is The Cine-Mod®?

 Short for "Cinema Modification", Cine-Mod is a process developed by Duclos Lenses that improves still photo lenses in several ways, making them more usable for motion picture applications.
 Consisting of three primary parts; a seamless 32-pitch (0.8 module) focus gear, a standardized front ring, and a de-clicked, damped aperture movement.
 All of the components for the Duclos Cine-Mod are designed and manufactured right here in California, USA.

 Our seamless 32-pitch (0,8 module) focus gears are precision machined from solid Black Delrin®, tailored to each lens individually in-house to ensure a no-slip, non-binding reliable fit.
 Every gear is machined and installed by a skilled technician on an individual basis to ensure a lifetime of accurate operation.
-No zips, clips, or 3D prints from Duclos Lenses!
+No zips, clips, tape or glue from Duclos Lenses!

 Our front rings thread directly into the existing filter threads of your lens and provide a common 80mm outside diameter surface for clamp-on accessories as well as a 77mm filter thread on each ring.
 Precision machined from billet 6061 aluminum and anodized black for a durable finish.
 Available sizes range from a mere 47mm all the way up to an 82mm Step-Down ring.